 Wowza Streaming Cloud offers an ultra low latency stream target that combines a scalable live streaming infrastructure with high availability and ultra low latency.
 The target allows you to broadcast live streams with end-to-end latency of under three seconds.

 Using the Wowza Streaming Cloud REST API or user interface, you can send a single bitrate live stream from any H.264 IP camera or encoder to geographically distributed cloud-based servers over RTMP, RTMPS, RTSP, WOWZ or WOWZS.
 The servers then deliver the stream to players that support WebSocket-based playback URLs.
 Usage endpoints in the API allow you to analyze stream target connection metrics and to see the details of who watched your stream and where.
-You can also monitor ultra low latency stream targets and their metrics in the Wowza Streaming Cloud web manager.
+You can also monitor ultra low latency stream targets and their metrics in the Wowza Streaming Cloud user interface.

 Ultra low latency streams support: